scapcommunity/XCCDF/markdown/xccdf.md

    | refactored_from | This rule originiated by refactoring the referenced rule, but the nature of the relationship cannot be described properly with `formerly_part_of` or `contains` |
    | related | This rule is related to the referenced rule in a previous version of the baseline, but none of the above values precisely capture this relationship |

-   Organizations may define organization-specific additional attributes in order to provide additional information about the nature of such a relationship.
+   Organizations may define organization-specific additional attributes from other schemas than the XCCDF schema in order to provide additional information about the nature of such a relationship.

 3. Lifetime reference identifiers must not be reused/reassigned from one issue to an unrelated issue.